kamybagheri1998/hackathon/README.md

 Jan Leon Greve:

-My personal goal is to increase my experience with UML and project planning, as well as Java backend programming.
+My personal goal is to increase my experience with UML and project planning, as well as Kotlin backend programming.

 Kamyab Bagherifar: